paulseabrook/blackjack/README.md

 Instructions:

+Note: For this initial MVP version, ace's will consistently be worth 11.

+- Click "Let's Play" to begin.
+- Input a whole number amount less than or equal to your "Player Bank" amount.
+- Click the "Bet" button.
+- Click the Deal button.
+- Click "Hit" based on your "Player Card" amount in lower left hand corner.
+-

 ## Next Steps

 ---

 ### Version 2:

+- As a user, I want aces to be equal to 1 or 11 depending on the situation
 - As a user, I want to see better UX/UI design. (setTimeouts, css transitions, css transforms).
 - As a user, I want to be able to pick my theme.
 - As a user, I want to be able to choose how much money myself and the dealer start with.